Cray-HPE/docs-csm/operations/rack_resiliency/Resiliency_Monitoring_Service.md

 - WARNING in `lib_rms` - list of unconfigured services are - [`'cilium-operator'`, `'cray-dvs-mqtt-ss'`, `'kyverno-cleanup-controller'`]
 - WARNING in `lib_rms` - Host `ncn-s003` is in - Offline state

-For troubleshooting the messages logged by RMS refer to [Troubleshooting section](Troubleshooting.md).
+For troubleshooting the messages logged by RMS, see [Troubleshooting](Troubleshooting.md).